oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 * `CANCELED_BY_FOK` - since fill-or-kill orders requires **all** of the order quantity to immediately take and match at the submitted limit price or better, if no such match is possible then the whole order quantity is canceled
 * `CANCELED_ALL_BY_IOC` - since immediate-or-cancel orders also requires an immediate match at the specified limit price or better, if no such match price is possible for **any** of the submitted order quantity then the whole order quantity is canceled
 * `CANCELED_PARTIAL_BY_IOC` - since immediate-or-cancel orders only requires **some** of the submitted order quantity to immediately take and match at the specified limit price or better, if a match is possible for only a **partial** quantity then only the remaining order quantity which didn't immediately match is canceled
-* `CANCELED_BY_AMEND` - if a **Modify Order** command updated an order such that it changed its position in the order queue, the original order would be closed and an OrderClosed notice would be broadcasted in the Order Channel with this status

 <sub>**Channel Update Fields**</sub>